wbamberg/idl-reference/docs/nsIURIContentListener.md

 content' then the uri loader calls canHandleContent to see if the content
 listener is capable of handling the content.

-@param aContentType         Content type of the data.
-@param aIsContentPreferred  Indicates whether the content should be
-                            preferred by this listener.
-@param aDesiredContentType  Indicates that aContentType must be converted
-                            to aDesiredContentType before processing the
-                            data.
-This causes a stream converted to be
-                            inserted into the nsIStreamListener chain.
-                            This argument can be <code>nullptr</code> if
-                            the content should be consumed directly as
-                            aContentType.

-@return                     <code>true</code> if the data can be consumed.
-                            <code>false</code> otherwise.

 Note: I really envision canHandleContent as a method implemented
 by the docshell as the implementation is generic to all doc